Intermittent fasting

 • Reducing inflammation and oxidative stress

-• Mental clarity, better sleep and constant energy
+• Mental clarity, better sleep, and consistent energy

 • Improving cardiovascular health and insulin sensitivity